engmaths/emat30008/assessment.md

 1. a clean Git repository, i.e., `git status` gives no warnings of uncommitted files or changes, containing the software developed and the development history, and
-2. a short report (maximum 15 pages, aim for 8&ndash;10 pages) describing the software produced and the thought processes that you went through to create it[^1].
+2. a short report written as a Jupyter notebook (maximum 15 pages, aim for 8&ndash;10 pages) describing the software produced and the thought processes that you went through to create it[^1].